donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 You have been taught all the dirty tricks of unarmed combat.
 You may choose to cause an extra +1 wound for each level in Dirty Fighting with any successful Brawl hit.

 Note using this Talent will be seen as cheating in any formal bout and is generally considered underhanded.
-#edit this might be better served as a style/technique
 ## Disease Resistant
 Max: Withstand